 Salma had two saving graces that sustained her through this challenging time.
 First, she had the love and support of her fellow exile and future husband, Zaheer Lakhani.
 The couple also learned that their tuition would be covered by the British government, allowing Salma to complete her Honours degree in Clinical Biochemistry from the University of Manchester and Zaheer to graduate in Medicine from the University of Leeds.
 The couple married in Leeds in 1977.
 That year, the University of Alberta accepted Zaheer’s application to continue his postgraduate studies in Edmonton and the Lakhanis began writing a new chapter in Canada.

-Lieutenant Governor Lakhani has received the Alberta Centennial and the Queen Elizabeth II Diamond Jubilee Medal in recognition of her services to community and civil society.
+Lieutenant Governor Lakhani has received the Alberta Centennial Medal, the Queen Elizabeth II Diamond Jubilee Medal, and the Queen Elizabeth II Platinum Jubilee Medal (Alberta).
 NorQuest College awarded her an Honorary Diploma in Community Services Leadership in 2019.
-Upon her installation as Alberta’s vice-regal representative, she became a member of the Alberta Order of Excellence and Chancellor of the Order.
+Upon her installation as Alberta’s vice-regal representative, she became a Member and the Chancellor of the Alberta Order of Excellence.
 Her Honour is Vice-Prior of the St. John Council for Alberta and a Dame of the Order of St. John.
-She received an Honourary Doctor of Laws degree from the University of Alberta in 2021 and a Rotary International Paul Harris Fellow Award in 2022.
+She received an Honorary Doctor of Laws degree from the University of Alberta in 2021 and a Rotary International Paul Harris Fellow Award in 2022.

 Their Honours make their home in Edmonton.
-Their family includes daughter Safia Lakhani, daughter Soraya Lakhani and son-in-law Zain Velji.
+Their family includes daughter Safia Lakhani, daughter Soraya Lakhani, son-in-law Zain Velji, and grandson Sufyan.